|

 sberg,

-a longer scale.
-It is widely used in treatment trials,
+from a longer scale.
+It is widely used in treatment

-a comparative lack of emphasis on somatic symptoms,
+and there is a comparative lack of emphasis

-making it useful for the assessment of depression
+on somatic symptoms, making it useful for the assessment

 have been suggested by Snaith et al (1986):